lokenekal/SplunkAdmins/README.md

 ## Release Notes
 ### 2.5.8
+New alerts:
+`ClusterMasterLevel - excess buckets on master`

 Updated alert:
 `SearchHeadLevel - SHC Captain unable to establish common bundle` to remove special character from comment